wangxianyu7/coPsi/README.md

 incs.plotLouden(Teff=6250,vsini=6.0,sTeff=100,svsini=0.5)
 ## Calculate the stellar incliation using the Louden et al. (2021) relation
 incs.stellarInclinationLouden()
-## Calculate median and credible inter and plot the resulting KDE
+## Calculate median and credible interval and plot the resulting KDE
 incs.diagnostics('incs')

 ## Let's say we also have distributions for lambda and the orbital inlination